Ylona Garcia

 Ylona Jade Garcia([ɪˈlɔnɐ gaɾˈsɪa]; born 28 February 2002) is a Filipino-Australian singer, songwriter and actress.
 Garcia made her breakthrough in the Philippines in 2015 when she became a part of the television series Pinoy Big Brother where she finished as first runner-up at the end of the competition.
-She is currently based in the United States consistently releasing music and is now working internationally through 88rising.
+She is currently based in the United States releasing music and is now working internationally through 88rising.
+She is a content creator for gaming and lifestyle brand 100 Thieves.

 Early life and career

-2002–2015: early life and career beginnings
+2002–2015: Early life and career beginnings

 Ylona Jade Garcia was born on February 28, 2002, in Sydney, Australia to Filipino parents, Peter Garcia and Caridad Navalle-Garcia; both of whom are medical practitioners based in Australia.
 She is the third among five siblings.
 At a young age, Garcia began performing as a front act for several Filipino singers and musicians such as Martin Nievera, Sarah Geronimo and Rivermaya's former lead vocalist Bamboo Mañalac during their concert stops in Australia.
 Garcia also performed at the Filipino Fiesta in September 2014 where she sang Zedd and Ariana Grande's song "Break Free" with a video of the performance uploaded on her YouTube channel.
 She has also participated in numerous singing competitions and won in two notable ones namely the Urban Star Sydney Championship in December 2014, for which she received the "Most Promising Talent" award, and the Fast Track Australian Singing Competition in March 2015 as part of the junior division.
 Garcia also finished third in the National Urban Star Competition reaping through the Judge's Choice segment for the "Coolest Artist" and the "Artist with the 'Wow' Factor" awards.